vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 In the case of an interruption in the shutdown process or a crash, the destination bucket will be left with incomplete multipart uploads and parts.
 To recover from this, Vector will optionally scan for such parts at startup and assemble them to their original object names.
+That process works as follows:

+1. The existing incomplete uploads are listed with the `ListMultipartUploads` action.
+2. Included in the listing are the object names the uploads would be written to.
+The `key_prefix` in the configuration is translated into a pattern, and these object names are filtered to match only those that could have come from the current configuration.
+3. For each resulting multipart upload, the parts that compose it are listed with one or more `ListParts` actions.
+4. The upload assembled to the final object with the `CompleteMultipartUpload` action as above.

 ### User Experience